The mold warehouse usually has s few heavy-duty steel shelves where the molds are positioned onto and labeled for identity.

 Incorrect maintenance is the key reason behind injury to a mold.

-Mold deterioration restoration can vary from being an easy task to that of terrific challenges, with respect to the level and sort of injury.
+Mold deterioration restoration can vary from being an easy task to terrific challenges concerning the level and sort of injury.

-For maintenance and restoration requirements, it is recommended that molds be developed to ensure that weak elements (for example entrance areas) can easily be changed or mended.
+For maintenance and restoration requirements, it is recommended that molds be developed to ensure that weak elements (for example, entrance areas) can easily be changed or amended.

 You can do this by insert and laminated design.

-Maintenance purpose: In order to ensure the normal production of the mold, reduce failed production and solve quality problems, and at the same time extend the life of the mold.
+Maintenance purpose: To ensure the normal production of the mold, reduce failed production and solve quality problems, and at the same time extend the life of the mold.

 Remove the dust, oil and rust of the mold on the surface before installing it on the injection molding machine.